mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 CLIMBING HOIST
-The hoist is a battery-powered motor which drives a reel with 25 metres of cable that can support up to 150 kilograms.
+The hoist is a battery-powered motor which drives a reel with 25 meters of cable that can support up to 150 kilograms.
 It has a hook on one side for attachment to a belt or harness and another hook on the opposite side of the cable.
 A rocker switch in the handle controls directions